Last updated on 25th January 2022

 6. Social media

 Social media is becoming more and more of a visual platform.
-According to Social Media Examiner, 80% of marketers are now using visual assets in their social media marketing.
+According to Venngage, 49% of marketers rate visual marketing as “Very Important” to their marketing strategy

 But when it comes to visual content, video trumps all else.
 Motion grabs people’s attention, and with social media sites becoming more crowded with each passing week, it’s important to stand out – an animated logo can help you do just that!